dynamsoft-docs/capture-vision-docs-server/programming/java/api-reference/core/enum-corner-type.md

----
+﻿---
 layout: default-layout
 title: CornerType - Dynamsoft Core Java Enumerations
-description: The enumeration CornerType of Dynamsoft Core describes how the corner is formed by its sides.
+description: The enumeration CornerType in Dynamsoft Core Java Edition describes how a corner is geometrically formed by its two sides.
 keywords: Corner type
 codeAutoHeight: true
 ---